losrobbos/file-upload-guide/README.md

   * Define an onAvatarChange handler `const onAvatarChange = (e) => {...}`
   * The file, the user selected, will be availble in the event object: `e.target.files[0]`
   * If you allowed multiple file selection (with `<input type="file" multiple />`) you will have an array of files in `e.target.files`
   * e.target.files contains the binary files.
-These we now need to convert to DataURI Strings using the builtin FileReader class
+These we now need to convert to DataURI Strings using the Browser builtin `FileReader` class
+  * Example:
-  * ```
+    ```
     let fileSelected = e.target.files[0]  // grab selected file

     if(!fileSelected) return

     let fileReader = new FileReader()
     fileReader.readAsDataURL( fileSelected ) // concert to base64 encoded string
-    // wait until file is fully loaded / converted to base64 fileReader.onloadend = (ev) => {
+    // wait until file is fully loaded / converted to base64 (once fully loaded the "onloadedend" event below fires)
+    fileReader.onloadend = (ev) => {
       setAvatarPreview( fileReader.result )
     }